If you have received a citation in Shady Shores, Texas please review your options below:

 C. Night Drop Box - DO NOT put cash in the night drop box.
 Please pay with cash IN PERSON at the court office.

 D. ONLINE - You may click HERE to pay your citation online.
-If you pay online, you are waiving your right to a trial and a plea of No Contest with a disposition of Guilty will be will be entered on your case.
+If you pay online, you are waiving your right to a trial and a plea of No Contest with a disposition of Guilty will be entered on your case.

 *** It may take up to 10 business days to process your citation and be available in the system****